snakemake/snakedeploy/docs/deploy/template.rst

 Command Line Usage
 ==================

-To template a repository and then clone your template, you can add the --remote
+To template a repository and then clone your template, you can add the --create-remote
 flag:

 .. code-block:: console

-     $ snakedeploy https://github.com/snakemake-workflows/dna-seq-varlociraptor /tmp/dest --remote
+     $ snakedeploy https://github.com/snakemake-workflows/dna-seq-varlociraptor /tmp/dest --create-remote

 If you don't provide a ``--name``, then the repository will be templated with your